Please send updates via e-mail to: email@example.com

 Kevin Tan Fung – MS student, University of New Haven, studying seasonal movements of shortnose sturgeon in the Connecticut River.

-Melissa Genazzio - Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); had been Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.
+Melissa Genazzio - Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF focusing in the physical oceanography program.
+Completed MS at UNCW; had been Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.

 Ashley Heinze – Research Assistant, Updike Lab at Mount Desert Island Biological Laboratory (http://updikelab.mdibl.org).
 MS from College of the Atlantic – did thesis on impacts of whale watching; had been intern with Cape Ann Whale Watching Co. in Gloucester, MA.